Our pick of the best smoker grills for your cookouts

 Updated on

-Guaranteed to tantalise your taste buds, we're excited to share a favourite outdoor cooking trend - the best smoker grill.
+Guaranteed to tantalise your taste buds, we're excited to share a favourite outdoor cooking trend – the best smoker grill.
 If your BBQ grill isn't quite as exciting anymore, then we suggest shaking things up a little with a smoker.
-This method uses smouldering wood chips to give your alfresco food tons of flavour that'll have your mouth watering.
+This method uses smouldering wood chips or smoky charcoal to give your alfresco food tons of flavour that'll have your mouth watering.
 Luckily, we've got some advice from Modern Gardens contributor Jill Morgan on how to pick the best smoke grills for your summer cookout.

-A smoker is your must-have garden accessory for giving your meat, fish and veg some pizzazz.
+A smoker is your must-have garden accessory for giving your meat, fish, and veg some pizzazz.
 Super alfresco, the smoke from burning wood is channelled into the container where your precious BBQ food is cooking.
 The smoke gives your meal even more flavour to contend with.
 Smoker grills come in many different shapes and sizes, says Jill, and "vary from components that can be added to existing charcoal or gas barbecue, to stand-alone smoking cabinets."

 Jill adds that the longer your meal is "exposed to the smoke, the stronger the flavour," so there's plenty of wiggle-room to experiment with your outdoor dining, not to mention plenty of enjoyment.
 As a smoker grill can come in many forms, costs vary considerably, meaning there are smokers for all households at many price points.
 Luckily, you can try this fun way to cook relatively cheaply.
 If you thought the smokiness of a charcoal grill was amazing, just wait…